-Single cup coffee makers allow variety and customization.
+Single-cup coffee makers allow variety and customization

-There are a few drip-style, single-cup coffee makers.
-These are not as common as pod-style, single-serve coffee makers, but people who want the convenience of a one-cup coffee maker, yet don't want to use pods like these machines.
-They tend to cost less, overall, than pod-style coffee makers, but they don't get as good of reviews in general for performance.
-They also seem to be more plagued with durability issues and there are more complaints of leakage and messes than with pod coffee makers.
+Some pod-style coffee makers are more versatile than pod-only machines and can both brew ground coffee and accept K-Cups.
+There are even a few drip-style, single-cup coffee makers around; the most popular of these are smaller machines that brew directly into a thermal travel mug for to-go convenience.
+These types of one-cup coffee makers are not as common as pod-style, single-serve coffee makers, but people who want the convenience of a one-cup coffee maker, yet don't want to be tied only to pods like these machines.
+They tend to cost less, overall, than pod-style coffee makers, but they don't get as good of reviews in general for performance, with more complaints of leakage and messes than with pod coffee makers.

 If you're that into making your own coffee, you're probably grinding your own beans as well.
 In that case, you'll want to see our report on coffee grinders.
-However, if you still just like brewing a pot of coffee and having it immediately available to your family -- or just for you -- see our report on coffee makers.
+However, if you still just like brewing a full pot of coffee and having it immediately available for your family -- or just for you -- see our report on coffee makers.
 There, we cover traditional drip coffee makers of all styles and at many sizes and price points.

 Finding the best coffee makers

 Single-cup coffee makers get a lot of coverage from both expert and owner reviewers, so narrowing down our top picks was pretty easy to do.
 We pored over the results of professional tests from ConsumerReports.org, Cook's Illustrated, Good Housekeeping and CNET.
 We also found some roundups that were a bit more casual, but were obviously written by those who know and love their coffee.
 There are also plenty of in-depth, single reviews, especially of manual coffee makers, and they were very helpful in evaluating performance and ease of use.
 Last, but definitely not least, we evaluated thousands of owner reviews to see how the experts' choices performed and held up over time in real kitchens.
-The results are our picks for the best single cup coffee makers, so grab a cup of your favorite joe and enjoy.
+The results are our picks for the best single-cup coffee makers, so grab a cup of your favorite joe and enjoy.

 Elsewhere in this report: